 state.router.query = query;

-// This triggers the snapshot which adds to browser history
+// Snapshot triggers automatically, adds to browser history

 }